MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Connect-PSSession.md

 computer.

 Type the NetBIOS name, an IP address, or a fully qualified domain name of one computer.
 Wildcard characters are not permitted.
-To specify the local computer, type the computer name, localhost, or a dot (.)
+To specify the local computer, type the computer name, `localhost`, or a dot (`.`)

 ```yaml
 Type: System.String[]